What is Private Lease?

-We will always consider your place of residence and the supplying dealer as far as possible.
+We always take your place of residence and the supplying dealer into account as much as possible.
 We sometimes have a sales promotion with a selected dealer.
 In this case, the distance may not be ideal for you.
 You can then use the Alphabet delivery service.

 Can my car also be delivered to a location of my choice?

 Yes, that is possible.
 If you cannot collect the car yourself, you can choose the delivery service.
 Let us know in good time so we can plan everything for you.
 Delivery costs €115,-.

 What is included in the monthly instalment?

 With Private Lease you can drive with peace of mind, because the monthly instalment includes all car costs.
 We explain these costs below:

 - Regular maintenance, repairs, replacement of tyres and any periodic vehicle inspection.
 You can always approach the official dealer and use the free collection and drop-off service.